 The FHSD preschool program is designed to meet the diverse needs of all students by creating an engaging community of learners ages 3- to 5-years-old.
 Students must be 3-years old by Sept.
 30 of the enrolling school year to be eligible.
 Classes are comprised of children with a wide range of abilities including children who are developing typically and children with identified special needs.
 The Ohio Department of Education requires all children entering the program to participate in speech/language, cognitive skills, gross/fine motor skills, and social-emotional behavior screenings.
 Students with disabilities attend preschool tuition-free as part of a free and appropriate education.

 FHSD uses an online lottery system for acceptance into preschool.
-For the 2018-19 school year, the lottery drawing will occur on Feb.
-26 to award seats in preschool classes.
+The lottery is now closed for the 2018-19 school year (the lottery drawing occured on Feb.
+26 to award seats in preschool classes.)
 Parents will be notified by email soon after of acceptance into preschool.
 Once accepted, parents can begin registration procedures.
 Parents of students who were drawn in the lottery will have one week to complete registration and pay a tuition deposit of $100.
 Students who are not drawn in the lottery will be placed on a wait list.
+To be placed on the wait list, contact Patty Dold, administrative assistant, at email@example.com or 231-3600.

 More information on application and registration (must be selected in the lottery before you can register).

 Additional program details